 There shall be a Pastor of The Third Congregational Church of Middletown, Inc. who shall be selected at a Special or Annual Meeting of the Church upon recommendation of a Search Committee.
 The Pastor shall have charge of the pulpit, shall administer the sacraments, shall have general oversight over all the spiritual welfare of the Church and shall be an ex-officio member of all church committees and boards.

-(a) Upon acceptance of the position, the Pastor shall be considered a member of the Church.
+(a) Upon acceptance of the position, the Pastor shall be a Regular Member of the Church.

 (b) The Pastor shall serve by mutual agreement with the members with the understanding that severance of his relationship to the Church shall be with at least sixty (60) days notice of either party.

+The Pastor shall regularly report to the Standing Committee.

 Sect.
 2-2.
 OFFICERS & BOARDS

-Officers, as they relate to this Church, include the following:
+Officers of the Church, include the following:

 1. Pastor